Welcome to the page where we are supposed to brag about us. Problem is – we don’t like to brag.

 The authors for this site bring a wide range of skills to the table.
 We forage, wildcraft, grow, harvest, prepare, and above all – savor!
 As “Savorists” we use plants, animals, and minerals native to the Southwest, and introduced plants, animals, and minerals as well.
 We are thankful for the bounty bestowed.
 Please browse our pages and look at what we have to offer.

 Jacqueline A. Soule

 Jacqueline is a long-time Southwest gardener and award-winning garden writer.
-Of her thirteen books, nine are on gardening in the unique Southwestern climate.
+Of her fourteen books, two are cookbooks, and nine are on gardening in the unique Southwestern climate.
 She has been a popular columnist for many years with weekly and monthly columns in a number of national, regional and local publications.
 Jacqueline has a Ph.D., but she doesn’t flaunt her science education, a trait that makes her a popular speaker with green industry professionals and garden clubs alike.

 More about Jacqueline on GreatGardenSpeakers.com.